Clicking Cancel closes a dialogue box without saving any changes made.

-In the Basic IDE, a spin button is the name used for the numerical field together with the two arrow symbols.
+In the Basic IDE, a spin button is the name used for the numeric field together with the two arrow symbols.

-If the field next to the spin button defines numerical values, you can also define a measurement unit, for example, 1 cm or 5 mm, 12 pt or 2".
+If the field next to the spin button defines numeric values, you can also define a measurement unit, for example, 1 cm or 5 mm, 12 pt or 2".

 If you click forwards through the dialogue box, this button is called Next.
 On the last page the button has the name Convert.
 The conversion is then performed by clicking the button.

-To activate the context menu of an object, first click the object with the mouse button to select it, and then, .
+To activate the context menu of an object, first click the object with the left mouse button to select it, and then, while holding down the Ctrl key or the Command and Option keys, click the mouse button again click the right mouse button.
 Some context menus can be called even if the object has not been selected.
 Context menus are found just about everywhere in LibreOffice.